curl/everything-curl/sourcecode-layout.md

 - `BUGS`: how to report bugs and where
 - `CODE_OF_CONDUCT.md`: how we expect people to behave in this project
 - `CONTRIBUTE`: what to think about when contributing to the project
-- `curl.1`: the curl command line tool man page, in nroff format
+- `curl.1`: the curl command-line tool man page, in nroff format
 - `curl-config.1`: the curl-config man page, in nroff format
 - `FAQ`: frequently asked questions about various curl-related subjects
 - `FEATURES`: an incomplete list of curl features